Join Discord

 - The Prophet as a position - Federico Campagna, Prophetic Culture (2022)

-In the world building and worlding eras, when the inhabitants of a world misbehaved and tried to smuggle their own narratives into the world the creators have been policing them to reestablish order.
-In the World Weaving era, rather than working with scripted storylines we should create lore-pills and origin myths that can be sewn together and evolve from the tension between structure and agency.
-These tensions (often used interchangeably with the concept of freedom) are a dominant theme at the centre of political philosophy: from Hobbes' argument of the necessity of social order which restricts the agency of some to liberate others, to Rousseau's critique of the limits placed on agency by civil society, to Marx's arguments that social and economic structures such as class are fundamentally limiting.
+In the Worldbuilding and Worlding eras, when the inhabitants of a World misbehaved and tried to smuggle homebrew narratives into the World, the creators policed them to reestablish order.
+In the World Weaving era, homebrew narrative is treated not as a threat to a World’s order, but as the source of its renewal and continued vitality.
+Rather than working with scripted storylines that rigidly define a World’s trajectory and harshly divide the boundaries between creators and enjoyers, we should create lore-pills and origin myths—what Ludens defines as Digital Physics—that can be assembled by the World’s inhabitants and that will evolve through the tension between structure and agency.
+These tensions (often used interchangeably with the concept of freedom) are a dominant theme at the center of political philosophy: from Hobbes’ argument of the necessity of social order which restricts the agency of some to liberate others, to Rousseau’s critique of the limits placed on agency by civil society, to Marx’s arguments that social and economic structures such as class are fundamentally limiting.
+How we design Autonomous Worlds, and according to which relation of structure and agency, ultimately becomes a political question.
+As the monolithic heroes and myths of the previous eras fall, so fall the systems and ideologies they were vehicles for, creating an urgency for reimagining a new politics that promotes a practice of designing Worlds where the resulting relation between structure and agency enables the value that the World produces to be captured by those whose fate is bound up with it.